Ebonsignori/plant-uml-vscode-workflow/README.md

 You can use the following `ctrl+shift+p` or `command+shift+p` commands:

-1. `PlantUML: Preview Current Diagram` on an open `.wsd` diagram file to get live-reloading preview.
+1. `PlantUML: Preview Current Diagram` on an open `.puml` diagram file to get live-reloading preview.
-2. `PlantUML: Export Current Diagram` on an open `.wsd` diagram file to export it to an image file into the `diagrams-out/` directory.
+2. `PlantUML: Export Current Diagram` on an open `.puml` diagram file to export it to an image file into the `diagrams-out/` directory.